exopacket/zeta/README.md

   - dynamic request authorization for asynchronous responses
   - two way public key cryptography with two public keys and two private keys spread across the two devices (server & client).
 To get the full key pair both the server and client must be compromised.

-<strong>Still in development / untested.<br>I have wrote a lot of code on this recently.. will be tested soon and if they're are any major problems I'll fix them, of course.</strong>
+<strong>Still in development / untested.<br>I have wrote a lot of code on this recently.. will be tested soon and if there are any major problems I'll fix them, of course.</strong>

 Documentation still to come!